 Burns’ Night has just passed but there’s no reason why you shouldn’t enjoy vegetarian haggis at any time of year.
-Lentils, oats, barley, mushrooms, onions, carrots, and some vegetable stock plus a little seasoning will make a tasty and warming dish to help you through the winter.
+Lentils, oats, mushrooms, onions, carrots, and some vegetable stock plus a little seasoning will make a tasty and warming dish to help you through the winter.

 Serve with mashed potatoes and a dram of whiskey (for those over 21, of course).

 My mom was the first person to introduce me to this Slimming World recipe and now it’s my go-to meal at the end of a long day.
 Why?
 Because it’s so simple to make.

 All you need is mushy peas, chopped tomatoes, chickpeas, baked beans, and curry powder, which you put together in one pot and cook for about 40 minutes on low heat.
 The official recipe in the SW book tells you to blend the vegetables to make a curry sauce that can be paired with a protein source, but I’d argue that you can leave the vegetables unblended to create a chunky veg curry that the whole family will love.

 When I worked in America, I used to go to this little café that served cheesy baked potato soup and I loved it.
 I didn’t even know that you could make baked potato soup.
 Luckily, this recipe shows you how to make it at home and customize it for any taste.

 As both a big fan of Halloween and a keen believer in reducing waste, I like to save the seeds and the pumpkin fiber (which I affectionately call ‘guts’ around Halloween to spook my nephew) from my Jack O’ Lantern to make seasonal and spooky food.